Tahini Hemp Seed Bars

 • Tahini.
 Good tahini will be wonderfully creamy with a nutty flavour that’s not overly bitter.
 Look for tahini with just one ingredient: sesame seeds.
 Can be substituted with peanut butter, almond butter or sunflower seed butter.

 • Hemp seeds.
 High in protein, iron, vitamin E and antioxidants, hemp seeds really pack the nutrition into these bars.
 Hemp seeds are sometimes called hemp hearts.
+You can also use hemp seeds in these Hemp Seed Maca Balls or Chocolate Energy Bars.

 • Coconut.
 Use unsweetened fine or medium shredded coconut.
 It may be labeled as desiccated coconut.

 • Dates.
 Soft, moist dates are best for this recipe.
 I recommend medjool or sayer dates.
-If your dates are very dry, soak them in hot water for 15 minutes then drain well before using, however, I recommend using dates that are nice and soft.
+If your dates are very dry, soak them in hot water for 15 minutes then drain well before using, however, I recommend using dates that are moist and soft.

+Step 1.
+Blend the oats into a coarse, grainy flour in your food processor.
 They don’t have to be as fine as oat flour but they should be mostly broken down.
 This should only take a few seconds.
+You can do this in a blender, food processor or mini food-processor.

 Blended oats in a food processor.

+Step 2.
+Add the rest of the ingredients and process into a thick dough.
 You have a couple of ingredients for mixing the dough.
 If you have a large food processor you can toss everything in and pulse a few times to combine.

 If not, add the dates to the oats and blend to combine, then transfer to a mixing bowl and mix with the rest of the ingredients.